RouleThomas/Akizu_Lab/001_EZH1_project/001__RNAseq/labnote.md

   as_tibble()
 HET_geneSymbol = HET %>%
   filter(!is.na(GeneSymbol)) # filter to keep only the geneSymbol gene

+XXX here import the filtered one !
+XXX

 # import msigdbr cell marker db